← Back to App

 COMPLIANT_VIA_COMPACT means you don't have a direct license in the patient's state, but you're covered by an interstate compact.
 The check verified:

 You can proceed.
-The compliance packet documents that you're practicing under compact authority, not a direct state license.
+The Compliance Verification Record documents that you're practicing under compact authority, not a direct state license.
 This is fully legal and a common scenario.

 What does NON_COMPLIANT mean?